-For more information on the clock timezone command, refer to the Cisco Identity Services Engine CLI Reference Guide, Release 1.1.x.
+For more information on the clock timezone command, see the Cisco Identity Services Engine CLI Reference Guide, Release 1.1.

-Step 3 In the NTP Server Configuration group box, enter the IP address of your NTP servers.
+Step 3 In the NTP Server Configuration area, enter the IP address of your NTP servers.

 If you have only one NTP server in your network, enter the IP address in the Primary Server text box.
 If you have two NTP servers, enter the IP address in the NTP Server 1 and NTP Server 2 text boxes, respectively.